 Dr. Kuzniar is a consultant for Alcon, and travels to teach optometrists and students new technologies in the contact lens industry.
 She is also a Fellow of the American Academy of Optometry as well as her Fellow of the Scleral Lens Education Society.
 She is also an active member of the AOA (American Optometric Association) and the MOA (Michigan Optometric Association).
 Dr. Kuzniar is happily married with one daughter and a dog.
 Outside of work, she enjoys spending time with family and friends, traveling, and cheering on the Detroit Red Wings.

 Dr. Ellery Isaac

 Dr. Isaac was born and raised in L’Anse, Michigan located on the shores of Lake Superior.
 In her senior year of high school she fell in love with optometry after being prescribed contact lenses for the first time.
 She received a Bachelor’s degree in Biology from Ferris State University.
 Continuing on to graduate with distinction from The Michigan College of Optometry.
-Throughout Optometry school she completed in-depth training in low vision, speciality contact lens fittings, vision therapy and ocular disease.
+Throughout Optometry school she completed in-depth training in low vision, speciality contact lens fittings and ocular disease.
 Her clinical disease training was done at the Battle Creek Veterans Association Hospital where she became confident in managing glaucoma.